Just an hour north of Sydney lies a protected nature reserve and wildflower garden so ecologically precious it’s usually off limits to visitors.

 This was written in 1952 — and happily still rings true today during the wildflower blooms of late winter and early spring.

-Come for the beautiful wildflowers, stay for the precious ecology.
+Come for the floral beauty, stay for the precious ecology.
 Colourful wildflowers may be the star attraction but rare and threatened plants are also among the 900 native Australian species of flora here.

 And this was precisely the vision of the reserve’s founder.

-The final piece of the puzzle as to what makes Muogamarra so special a place is its own surprising, vaguely miraculous history.
-The largely forgotten tale of an unsung early conservationist and his life’s work.
+The final factor that makes Muogamarra so special is its own inspiring, vaguely miraculous history: the largely forgotten tale of an unsung early conservationist and his life’s work.
+I pieced the story together from a tranche of old newspaper records and in doing so gained a newfound appreciation for this one-of-a-kind place.

 Muogamarra’s legacy: the masterpiece of an unsung early conservation hero